vinej/react-portal-server/README.md

-# reactboardserver
+# react-portal-server

 ## Installation

 * install 'mongodb'
 * install 'Robomongo' to manage your database
 * launch 'mongod'
-* install 'reactboardserver'
+* install 'react-portal-server'
   * npm install
     * set your secret key in 'config.js'
     * set your connection string in 'index.js'
   * npm run dev
-* install 'reactboard'
+* install 'react-portal'

 ## Goal

-A REST server with Node.js and Express to use with 'reactboard' build with the help of Stephen Grider course "Advanced React with Redux" (excellent)
+A REST server with Node.js and Express to use with 'react-portal' build with the help of Stephen Grider course "Advanced React with Redux" (excellent)

-For now the server is dealing with the authentification as describe by Stephen Grider and returns a list of hardcoded users to test the 'users' widget' of the 'reactboard'.
+For now the server is dealing with the authentification as describe by Stephen Grider and returns a list of hardcoded users to test the 'users' widget' of the 'react-portal'.

-See : 'reactboard' for more information
+See : 'react-portal' for more information